SayyidKamal/SayyidKamal/README.md

 I am a software engineer whom has branched in to web dev, mobile dev, ui/ux, networking and desktop apps.
 I have now found my path in tech to be a Data Engineering!

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [Akamal](http://https://akamal.webflow.io/)
-* 🧠  Experienced in programming with different laguages like python, Sql, Java, Flutter

 ### Skills